Patients consult Google pretty regularly for healthcare advice. (Doctors love it.)

 Remember you’re inviting a wide range of patients with varying degrees of tech-savvy to use telemedicine.
 Make sure that the patient journey is easy to navigate.
 Build user confidence with supporting content, like blogs, short video tutorials, infographics and testimonials.
 Then chat it up on your social channels.

-Telemedicine is at a tipping point, but patients aren’t likely to change their way of accessing their physician with a lot of guidance along the way.
+Telemedicine is at a tipping point, but patients aren’t likely to change their way of accessing their physician without a lot of guidance along the way.
 You conquered patient-centered health care.
 You got this.

 Interested in more blogs about healthcare tech?
 Learn about an app for the flu.